demian85/git-watcher/README.md

 * Delete, edit and add remotes
 * More configuration options
 * Better syntax highlighting
-* Hooks/tools: allow to add external commands to interact with branches or files.
+* Hooks: allow to add external commands to interact with branches or files.
-* Performance improvements for large list of files.

 ## Create your own build